Blue Badge Scheme

 This must be done within 2 months of your refusal date.

-You should detail why you feel the decision is wrong, and provide supporting medical evidence which is recent and details specifically how your condition/s affect your walking ability.
-Please note that documentation from your GP alone may not be sufficient.
+You should detail why you feel the decision is wrong, and you must provide supporting medical evidence which is recent and details specifically how your condition/s affect your walking ability or your ability to undertake a journey.
+Please note that documentation from your GP alone will not be sufficient.

 The Department for Transport’s eligibility criteria is available at http://www.dft.gov.uk/.